Popular timber types - DIY tip 34

 The range of timber available is endless.
 When trying to decide on the correct type of timber for your product/project try and think through what colour of finish you require.

-We try and avoid using Redwood (pine) when making doors as my own opinion is it is not stable enough and can have issues during decoration with "knots" and splits, we do however use it daily for doors frames, skirtings, mouldings and architraves as they are fixed in-situ.
+We try and avoid using Redwood (pine) when making doors as in my opinion it is not stable enough and can have issues during decoration with "knots" and splits. we do however use it daily for door frames, skirtings, mouldings and architraves as they are fixed in-situ.

 There are numerous other types of both hardwoods and softwoods and it is my intention to focus on some pros and cons with regard to timber.
 I will also be looking at timber and its historical uses.
 These issues are likely to be spread over several blogs and I hope you find them interesting.

 Info supplied by www.directdoors.com